Cough Suppressants

 Medication Information Leaflet

-Cough Suppressants are a group of cough medications which work by stopping the urge to cough and reducing the times you cough.
-Cough Suppressants may contain ingredients such as codeine, dextromethorphan, pholcodine, promethazine and diphenhydramine.
-They may be found in either liquid, tablet form, or lozenges form.
+Cough suppressants are a group of medications which work by stopping the urge to cough and reducing cough.
+Cough suppressants may contain ingredients such as codeine, dextromethorphan, promethazine and diphenhydramine.
+They may be found as either liquids, tablets, capsules or lozenges.

-They can be found in combination with other ingredients for a runny or blocked nose.
+They may also be found in combination with other ingredients for relief of runny or blocked nose.

-• Take Cough Suppressants as prescribed by your healthcare professional.
-Consult your healthcare professional if you are not sure how to take the cough medication correctly.
+• Take these medications as recommended by your healthcare professional.
+Consult your healthcare professional if you are not sure how to take these medications correctly.

-• Cough Suppressants may be taken with or without food.
+• These medications may be taken with or without food

-• For Cough Suppressant syrups, shake the bottle well before use.
+• For syrups, shake the bottle well before use.

-• If your symptoms persist or worsen after one week of taking Cough Suppressants, please speak to your healthcare professional.
+• If your symptoms do not go away or worsen after one week of taking these medications, please speak to your healthcare professional.

-If you forget to take a dose, take it as soon as you remember.
-However, if it is almost time for the next dose, skip the missed dose and continue normally.
-Do not take two doses of the cough medication to make up for the missed dose.
+Cough suppressants may be taken when required for a short period of time.
+This means that you do not have to take them if you do not have any symptoms.
+If you miss a dose, take it as soon as you remember.
+However, if it is almost time for your next dose, skip the missed dose and continue normally.
+Do not take two doses or extra medication to make up for the missed dose.

 Inform your healthcare professional if:

-• You are allergic to Cough Suppressants or any of the other ingredients of Cough Suppressants.
+• You are allergic to cough suppressants, or any other ingredients used in these medications.

 • You are pregnant, planning to become pregnant or breastfeeding.

-• Common side effects of Cough Suppressants may include nausea or vomiting, stomach upset and constipation.
+• Common side effects may include nausea or vomiting, stomach upset and constipation.

-• These effects are usually mild and will pass quickly.
+• These side effects are usually mild and will pass quickly.

 The symptoms of a drug allergy include one or more of the following: